pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 This section provides information on how to convert MySQL Tables from MyISAM to InnoDB.

-Before [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html), indexes would get corrupted, updates meant table locks—not just row locks, and there was no support for transactions.
-Since the advent of InnoDB we've come a long way.

-Sites that don't use InnoDB are missing out on performance and stability gains.
+Sites that don't use [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html) are missing out on performance and stability gains.
 As part of our Launch Check for new sites, we check the engine type on every table.
 If we find a table using the MyISAM engine, we notify the user so they can fix it.
 To make it easy, there is a PHP script you can use to help convert your MyISAM tables to InnoDB.

 <Alert title="Warning" type="danger">